Desplay/Instagram-Project/README.md

 # Highlights

-- Using Nesjs framework, GraphQL, MongoDB, easy to use and develop
+- Using Nestjs framework, GraphQL, MongoDB, easy to use and develop
 - Basic SignIn, SignUp Account, password is encrypted
 - Upload file to Cloudinary
 - Send email to verify account